mikeljl/Homework-Planner/README.md

 **Features of the homework agenda:**
 - Students can include
-  the description of their homework as well as the due date and the subject of the homework in this homework agenda
+  the description of their homework and the subject of the homework in this homework agenda
 - Once the students have completed the homework, the student will be able to remove the homework from the agenda.
-- The student can enter a date and then the agenda will be able to display what homework is due on that day
-- The student can also enter a subject and then the agenda will be able to display what homework there is in the agenda from that subject
+- The student can enter a subject and then the agenda will be able to display what homework there is in the agenda from that subject
-  Students in elementary school, high school and university can use this agenda.
+- The student can delete all the homework with a specific subject
+- The student can view all homework
+- The student can see thte total number of homework

 Students from elementary school and high school can use this agenda to keep track of their homework.